taskbase/open-taskpool/README.md

 It is accessible via a [Bitmark Feedback API](https://bitmark-api.taskbase.com/documentation) and integrates seamlessly with the open taskpool.

-After aggregating the retured [Bit](https://docs.bitmark.cloud/bits_overview/) exercise with student input you can do a `POST` to [computeFeedback](https://bitmark-api.taskbase.com/documentation#operation/computeFeedback), and you'll receive automatic feedback to the student's input for the specific open taskpool exercise.
+After aggregating the returned [Bit](https://docs.bitmark.cloud/bits_overview/) exercise with student input you can do a `POST` to [computeFeedback](https://bitmark-api.taskbase.com/documentation#operation/computeFeedback), and you'll receive automatic feedback to the student's input for the specific open taskpool exercise.